Explore holidays in The Dordogne & South West

 A taste of Dordogne & The South West

-The true gourmand will search high and low for la perle noire du Périgord (the black pearl of the Périgord), a legendary black truffle most commonly used to infuse a simple omelette, but also found shaved sparingly over salads.
-And this isn’t the only fungus lusted after in south-west France.
-Mushrooms – especially the famous cèpe – are a serious business, often making their way into a sublime Sarlat-style potato dish, pepped up with garlic, goose fat and parsley.
+Beyond all this, the true gourmand will search high and low for la perle noire du Périgord, a legendary black truffle most commonly used to infuse a simple omelette or shaved sparingly over salads.
+And mushrooms – especially the famous cèpe – are equally highly prized, lending a woody depth to everything from poulet to pommes de terre.

 Towns and villages